-The red berries of the cranberry shrub are common in foods such as juice.
+The red berries of the cranberry shrub are common in foods such as juice and muffins.
 Traditionally, cranberries have been used for urinary conditions and other ailments.

 Why do people take cranberry?

-A number of studies, many sponsored by juice manufacturer Ocean Spray, show that cranberry juice helps prevent urinary tract infections (UTIs) in people who repeatedly have infections.
+A number of studies, many sponsored by juice manufacturer Ocean Spray, show that cranberry juice helps prevent urinary tract infections ( UTIs) in people who repeatedly have them.
 Some studies of cranberry supplements have had similar results.
 Cranberries might stop bacteria from sticking to the sides of the urinary tract.

 Studies have not shown that cranberries are effectivetreatments for UTIs once you have an infection.